 Already registered and you want to add a course?
 Look for your registration confirmation email.
 It will have a link and password that will let you go back to edit your registration.
 You can just add a course (or other add-on) and then pay online by credit card.

 When are the courses and what do they include?

 Courses will run on the afternoon of May 28 at the conference venue.

-The courses will start around 12-12:30 with a tasty lunch and a short presentation from SepSolve, our sponsor for this year's courses.
+The courses will start at 12:00 with a tasty lunch and a short presentation from SepSolve, our sponsor for this year's courses.

-Registration includes lunch, snacks at the break, and approximately 4 hours of content and discussion with our instructors and digital pdf copies of course notes.
+Registration includes lunch, snacks at the break, and approximately 4 hours of content and discussion with our instructors plus printed notes pages and digital pdf copies of course notes.